ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ## Define a reference resolver
 Next, we'll need to [define an entity reference resolver](https://www.apollographql.com/docs/federation/entities#2-define-a-reference-resolver) so that the supergraph can resolve data across multiple graphs during a query.
 A reference resolver is similar to many other [data resolvers in Hot Chocolate](docs/hotchocolate/v12/fetching-data/resolvers) with some key requirements:
-1. They must be `public static` methods within the type they are resolving
+1. It must be a `public static` method within the type it is resolving
-1. They must be annotated with the `[ReferenceResolver]` attribute
+1. It must be annotated with the `[ReferenceResolver]` attribute
 ```csharp
 public class Product
 {